TDEE Calculator

 2. Estimate Your Activity Level

-After you get your BMR, you can then multiply it by your physical activity level to get your TDEE.
+After you get your BMR, multiply it by your physical activity level to get your TDEE.
 Based on your daily routine and exercise habits, you should estimate how many calories you burn through physical activity.

 There are several ways to do this, but a common method is to use an activity multiplier: